-1.5.10.
+1.5.7.
 Retake the Module

-- Private student who repeats the module should pay the full tuition fee of the module which will be charged proportionately to the annual tuition applicable fee. - Under MoHERI Fee Structure, sponsored student are eligible for one time to repeat the failed module, after that the student should pay by themselves the tuition fee.(Reference MoHERI contract)

-In the event that the MoHERI sponsored student studies the remaining requirements of the foundation programme at their own expense after exhausting the period specified for this programme, the college will treat the student with the same tuition fee for the MoHERI.
+- A private student repeating a module must pay the full tuition fee for that module, which will be charged proportionately based on the annual tuition fee. - Under MoHERI Fee Structure, sponsored student are eligible for one time to repeat the failed module, after that the student should pay by themselves the tuition fee.(Reference MoHERI contract) - In the event that the MoHERI sponsored student studies the remaining requirements of the foundation programme at their own expense after exhausting the period specified for this programme, the college will treat the student with the same tuition fee for the MoHERI.

-1.5.11.
+1.5.8.
 Failure to Pay Fees

 - Students are required to meet all due dates of payment whether these are in full or by installments. - If the student is unable to pay the tuition fees by the payment due date, the student must contact ICEM Finance Department immediately in writing and the application will be evaluated on the basis of evidence approved by the College. - The College has provided a supportive approach to its students for the collection of tuition fees, thereby helping students to meet their financial obligations.
-Where necessary and appropriate, the College reserves the right to apply one or more of the following penalties to any student who defaults on payment. - Blocking student's access to all classes. - Blocking student's access to the College IT systems including email and online library. - Withholding certified transcript. - Withholding final award certificate. - Not allowed to attend the awards ceremonies. - Delaying marking of Course Works/Assignments. - Withholding assessment results. - Results will not be reported to UCLan Module/Course Assessment Boards.
+However, if a student defaults on payment, the College reserves the right to impose the following penalties as necessary and appropriate. - Blocking student's access to all classes. - Blocking student's access to the College IT systems including email and online library. - Withholding certified transcript. - Withholding final award certificate. - Not allowed to attend the awards ceremonies. - Withholding marking of Course Works/Assignments. - Withholding assessment results. - Results will not be reported to UCLan Module/Course Assessment Boards.

-1.5.12.
+1.5.9.
 Tuition Fee Liability for Withdrawal and Interruption of Studies

-- When a student completes the registration, the student becomes liable for payment of tuition fees.
+When a student completes the registration, the student becomes liable for payment of tuition fees.
 Students have a statutory right to withdraw from the College or postpone study with the College.
-The student must fill an official withdrawal form/ postponement of studies Failure to do so will make the student liable to pay the full tuition fees for the semester. - Students who withdraw before the end of the induction week of each semester will be liable for the payment of 10% of tuition fee (Semester tuition fee). - In case the student withdraws/interrupts after 40 days from the start of the semester, they become liable for payment of the full tuition fee (Semester tuition fee). - In case the student postpones/withdraws/ Exits his/her studies and re-joins the College, the latest fee structure will apply.
+The student must fill an official withdrawal form/ postponement of studies Failure to do so will make the student liable to pay the full tuition fees for the semester.

-- Fees incurred for repeating module/s will be paid at the beginning of the module/s and will not be refundable under any circumstances. - If the student is sponsored by the Ministry of Higher Education, Research and Innovation or any other organization, the College will first confirm with the Ministry of Higher Education, Research and Innovation or funding organization before accepting the student's request to withdraw/postpone their study. - Any refund due will be paid back to the original payer through the same method of the original payment (with the exception of cash which will be refunded by cheque).
+- Students who withdraw before the end of 30 days from the start of the semester will be liable for 10% of the semester tuition fee. - In case the student withdraws/interrupts after 30 days from the start of the semester, they become liable for payment of the full tuition fee (Semester tuition fee). - In case the student postpones/withdraws/ Exits his/her studies and re-joins the College, the latest fee structure will apply. - Fees incurred for repeating module/s will be paid at the beginning of the module/s and will not be refundable under any circumstances. - If the student is sponsored by the Ministry of Higher Education, Research and Innovation or any other organization, the College will first confirm with the Ministry of Higher Education, Research and Innovation or funding organization before accepting the student's request to withdraw/postpone their study. - Any refund due will be paid back to the original payer through the same method of the original payment (with the exception of cash which will be refunded by cheque).
 The College will not be liable for any foreign exchange variances and bank charges between the time of making the payment and the refund being processed.